SaraR-1/Immigration/README.md

 It is possible to see that here the scales are very different from the once in the above plots.
 As aforementioned, the Pacific flow could be overlooked.

+At the end of this section, it is also possible to come up with some comments about the zone-regions relation.

+Lazio and partially Tuscany represent most of the Centro total distribution.

+Sardinia's data could be overlooked with respect to the Sicily once.

+Lombardy constitutes almost the entire Nord-ovest flow.
+In specific case also Piedmont and Liguria contribute to the aggregate values.

+Emilia Romagna and Veneto seem to split up all the Nord-est flow.

+In Sud, it is not possible to point out a significant difference between the regional trends.
+However, it is shown that Molise and Basilicata may be ignored in the analysis.

 ## Zone - top 2 countries per continent Plot

 ![](https://github.com/SaraR-1/Immigration/blob/master/Plots/zone_top2_countrie_cont_Centro.png)